Caroline Polachek: Personal life

 Polachek's 2015 wedding to artist Ian Drennan was extensively photographed by Vogue magazine.
 They divorced in 2017.
 As of December 2022, she is in a relationship with Matt Copson, an artist.
-Her father died from COVID-19 in 2020.
+Her father died of COVID-19 in 2020.
+In October 2023, Polachek co-signed a publicized open Artists4Ceasefire letter to President Joe Biden, urging him to call for a ceasefire in the Gaza war.